 The Plan is funded by employer contributions.
 The employer also directs the investments, MNA does not.
-As with most defined benefit plans with investments in the stock markets, the Plan suffered losses in assets in 2008.
-The Pension plan is still solvent and healthy.
-The fund, as of January 1, 2015, had assets with a market value of over \$1,100,000,000.
+The Pension plan is solvent and healthy.
+The fund, as of January 1, 2022, had assets with a market value of \$2,192,928,318.00.
 The amount of contributions required to fund the Plan is determined annually by the Plan's Actuary, currently the firm of Segal.
 They determine the necessary contributions after annual review of data such as age, salary level, length of service, turnover of nurses, operating costs of the Plan, and interest income of the fund.
 They ascertain the money necessary to meet current and projected future pension obligations and to keep the Plan financially sound.
-5,263 registered nurses (or beneficiaries) were receiving pensions as of December 31, 2014.
+8,442 registered nurses (or beneficiaries) were receiving pensions as of January 1, 2021.

-The day-to-day Plan administration and record keeping is done by Wilson McShane Corporation.
-The Plan is audited annually and the Pension Committee has directed the Auditors to also do on-site audits at the Hospitals of the accuracy of data supplied to the Registered Nurse Plan.
-Copies of complete Plan documents, actuarial and audit reports, and required government reports are available for inspection in each Hospital personnel office, the Minnesota Nurses Association office, and at Wilson McShane.
+The day-to-day Plan administration and record keeping is done by Wilson-McShane Corporation.
+The Plan is audited annually, and the Pension Committee has directed the Auditors to also do onsite audits at the Hospitals of the accuracy of data supplied to the Registered Nurse Plan.
+Copies of complete Plan documents, actuarial and audit reports, and required government reports are available for inspection in each Hospital personnel office, the Minnesota Nurses Association office, and at Wilson-McShane.

-Current Minnesota Nurses Association regular and alternates members on the Pension Committee are bargaining unit nurses Juli Uzlik, RN; Eileen Kopp, RN; Theresa Peterson, RN; and Michele Granse, RN.
-Scott Kleckner, MNA Staff and Bill Spartz, MNA Staff, are also committee members.
-Anthony Lusvardi, Attorney, Lindquist and Vennum advises MNA related to the Pension.
+Current Minnesota Nurses Association regular and alternate members on the Pension Committee are bargaining unit RNs Sandra Anderson, Kelly Friesen, Gail Olson, and Barbara Warren-Bloms.
+Bill Spartz and Zac Smith, MNA Labor Relations Specialists, are also committee members.
+Mark Kinney, Partner, Kinney & Larson LLP advises MNA related to the Pension.